 To learn new things, we must sometimes fail.
 But what’s the right amount of failure?
 Research led by the University of Arizona proposes a mathematical answer to that question.

-Educators and educational scholars have long recognized that there is something of a “sweet spot” when it comes to learning.
+Educators and educational scholars have long recognized that there is something of a “sweet spot” for learning.
 That is, we learn best when we are challenged to grasp something just outside the bounds of our existing knowledge.

 So, where does the sweet spot lie?
 According to a study published in the journal Nature Communications, it’s when failure occurs 15 percent of the time.
 Put another way, it’s when the correct answer is given 85 percent of the time.

 “We’ve put the idea that there is a ‘zone of proximal difficulty’ in which you ought to be maximizing your learning on a mathematical footing,” said UArizona assistant professor of psychology and cognitive science Robert Wilson, lead author of the study, titled “The Eighty Five Percent Rule for Optimal Learning.”

 Wilson and his collaborators at Brown University, the University of California, Los Angeles, and Princeton came up with the so-called “85% Rule” after conducting a series of machine-learning experiments.
 The researchers taught computers simple tasks, such as classifying different patterns into one of two categories or classifying photographs of handwritten digits as odd versus even numbers, or low versus high numbers.

 The computers learned fastest in situations where the difficulty was such that they responded with 85 percent accuracy.

 “If you have an error rate of 15 percent or accuracy of 85 percent, you are always maximizing your learning rate in these two-choice tasks,” Wilson said.

 When researchers looked at previous studies of animal learning, they found that the 85% Rule held true in those instances as well.

 When we think about how humans learn, the 85% Rule would most likely apply to perceptual learning, in which we gradually learn through experience and examples, Wilson said.
 Imagine, for instance, a radiologist learning to tell the difference between images of tumors and non-tumors.